evenmn/mdlj-python/README.md

 ```

 ## Example: Two oscillating particles in one dimension
-A simple example where two particles interact with periodic motion can be implemented like this:
+A simple example where two particles interact with periodic motion:
 ``` python
 from mdsolver import MDSolver
 from mdsolver.initposition import SetPosition